Planning Advice - Do I need planning permission?

 What is pre-application advice, how much is it ? where does it apply ?

 Pre-application advice is when you know you require planning permission and a planning officer can provide you with written advice on the proposed household development.
-The guidance note explains how beneficial the service is to you and it us.

 This is an online directory for RTPI planning consultants.